Financial Considerations of Moving Abroad

 However, setting up shop abroad can require a good deal of advance preparation—on matters ranging from banking and taxes to health care and estate planning.

-“I advise clients to get the ball rolling as early as possible, as there are several big items you’ll need to check off your list to ensure a smooth transition,” says George Lee, director at Schwab Asset Management Solutions.
+"I advise clients to get the ball rolling as early as possible, as there are several big items you'll need to check off your list to ensure a smooth transition," says George Lee, CFP®, CWS®, director at Schwab Asset Management.

 When planning your move abroad, first make sure your U.S. travel documents are in order.
-“As a general rule, passports must be valid for at least six months beyond the date the traveler exits the United States,” says Susan Poss, a Schwab Private Client advisor in Orlando, Florida.
-“So, if your passport is nearing expiration, be sure to get it renewed before you even apply for a visa.”
+"Some countries require that your passport be valid at least six months beyond the date of your trip, and a few airlines won't allow you to board if this requirement isn't met," says Susan Poss, CFP®, CWS®, a senior wealth advisor at Schwab Wealth Advisory, Inc. in Orlando, Florida.
+"So, if your passport is nearing expiration, be sure to get it renewed before you even apply for a visa."

 To check the visa requirements for your new home country, contact its embassy.